-One possible conclusion is that Ayoa is just not usable as an operational task manager – due to the speed issue.
+One possible conclusion is that Ayoa just cannot be used as an operational task manager – due to the speed issue.
 Perhaps then it could find a place as a project designer: mindmap, create a workflow (WBS), play around with it and then use something else to manage everyday tasks.
 This would of course entail copying tasks from one place to another.
-Ultimately this won’t work – it would be more problems trying to synchronise the two tools together and create such a hair problems knowing what has been done and what not, that the benefits of the mind mapping to task process would be lost.
+Ultimately this won’t work – it would be more problems trying to synchronise the two tools together and create problems knowing what has been done and not, that the benefits of the mind mapping to task process would be lost.

 The Ayoa team were initially I think suffering from the integration of iMindmap, a big step, and introducing new functionality (such as radial maps), that performance issues were being overlooked.

 Moving a category from one board to another